-The best PDF readers for Android won't simply make it easy to read PDF's on your smartphone or tablet, but also allow you to do more with PDF files.
+The best PDF readers for Android make it simple and easy to not just read PDF files on your smartphone or tablet, but also allow you to edit, annotate, merge, and more.

 While it's possible to read PDF files already using Android devices, for most people that's about all they can do with them.
 If you want to do anything more with PDFs then you'll almost certainly need to install additional software to your Android device.

 Luckily, there are a lot of different PDF apps available, which allow all sorts of additional functions and features to be opened up.
 This includes the ability to edit PDF files, which can be invaluable for users.
 Other features might include the ability to annotate PDF files as well as print them out, or even insert forms and similar for really user-interactive PDF files.